thoughtbot/suspenders/README.md

 ## Spring

-Suspenders uses [spring](https://github.com/rails/spring) by default.
+Bulldozer uses [spring](https://github.com/rails/spring) by default.
 It makes Rails applications load faster, but it might introduce confusing issues around stale code not being refreshed.
 If you think your application is running old code, run `spring stop`.